 2 cumulative assessments: Spring term and end of year exams.

-- Learning vocabulary and verbs - Reading and understanding detail and gist - Writing in French / Translating from French into English and from English into French - Researching grammar & cultural elements, reading French news
+- Learning vocabulary and verbs

+- Reading and understanding detail and gist

+- Writing in French / Translating from

+French into English and from English into

+French

 Any of the above will be set once per week - approximately 45 minutes to 1 hour.